rrovetto/Ontology-Development-Guidelines/Background Concepts.md

 If you find value in my work, please [support/donate here](https://gogetfunding.com/knowledge-organization-services-ontology-terminology-metadata-concept-analysis/).

-### Semantic, Terminological, or Knowledge Organization Systems
+### Semantic / Terminological / Knowledge Organization Systems
 The following are some types of semantic/terminological/knowledge systems (or resources), using the descriptions from [this presentation on Slideshare, slide 5](https://www.slideshare.net/skhan/ontology-dev?qid=8e6605c2-e7c7-4e76-b5d3-1d817b9e299b&v=&b=&from_search=4).
 CAVEAT: there are different descriptions of these systems.
 E.g., some do not consider ontologies to be controlled vocabularies.
 These semantic/terminological systems are sometimes called 'knolwedge organization systems' (however from an analytical perspective that name is problematic because it is unclear if knowledge or other things are being organized).
 Each has purposes and applications that may overlap.
 Some may be more structured than others.
 Some may be developed more semantically and logically expressive than others.
 Some may be developed more complex than others (some may have the capability to be more complex than others).

 - **Controlled Vocabulary** = an organized set of term used to catalog and index content